brooksphilip/hobbyfarm/hobbyfarm/contentmd/rgs-rancher-rodeo/step-3.md

 kubectl get pods --all-namespaces
 ```

-All Pods should have the status "Running".
+All Pods should have the status "Running" OR "Completed".